pydio/pydio-doc-admin-guide/getting-started/0_pydio-requirements.md

 ## Core Installation

 ### Basic requirements

-For the most common case, Pydio only requires a web-server equipped with **PHP 5.5.9 or later**.
+Pydio Community Distribution requires a web-server equipped with **PHP 5.5.9 or later**.
+We currently recommend using PHP 7 as performances were greatly improved.

 Basic PHP extensions required are intl, mbstring, gd and dom-xml.
 For cryptography, we require either open-ssl (recommended) or mcrypt (will be removed from PHP soon).